massung/CHIP-8/README.md

 Last, there are two, 8-bit, timer registers (`DT` for delays and `ST` for sounds) that continuously count down at 60 Hz.
 The delay timer is good for time limiting your game or waiting brief periods of time.
 While the sound timer is non-zero a tone will be emitted.

+Finally, the Super CHIP-8, which was used on the HP-48 calculators, contained 8, 8-bit, user-flag registers: `R0`-`R7`.
+These cannot be directly used, but registers `V0`-`V7` can be saved to - and loaded from - them.
+This can be quite handy at times.
+See the `LD R, VX` and `LD VX, R` instructions below.

 ### Literals

 Literal constants can be in decimal, hexadecimal, or binary.
 Only decimal values can be negative, and binary allows the use of `.` in place of `0` to make it easier to visualize sprites.